Jump to:

 Etiology

-The etiology of EAH has been described through two generalized models: dilutional and depletional.1,2 The dilutional model proposes that sustained overhydration with hypotonic fluids in the setting of impaired water clearance though inappropriate arginine vasopressin (AVP) secretion results in euvolemic or hypervolemic hyponatremia and is associated with weight gain.
-The depletional model proposes that excessive loss of under-replaced solute (sodium and potassium) occurs through sweat or impaired renal retention resulting in hypovolemic hyponatremia and is associated with weight loss.
-It is widely accepted that EAH is multifactorial and is predominately caused by dilutional mechanisms.
-Thus, when weight is gained during an endurance event, there is greater likelihood that an athlete will be hyponatremic.3 Excessive water loss through hypotonic sweat is the primary cause of dehydration in endurance athletes.
+Two mechanisms are implicated in the etiology of hyponatremia: dilutional and depletional.1,3 The dilutional model proposes that sustained overconsumption of hypotonic fluids in the setting of impaired water clearance mediated by arginine vasopressin (AVP) secretion results in euvolemic or hypervolemic hyponatremia and is associated with weight gain.
+The depletional model proposes that dehydration from excessive loss of under-replaced solute (sodium and potassium) in sweat, without adequate rehydration, can lead to hyponatremia.
+It is widely accepted that EAH is multifactorial but is predominately caused by the proposed dilutional mechanism through excessive fluid intake and impaired urinary water excretion.3

 Epidemiology including risk factors and primary prevention